Manipal-Hackathon-2022/Dummy/README.md

 - It should include the advantages and disadvantages over other approaches.
 - It may contain problems faced by current technology and how your project overcomes them.
 - It must contain a reference bibliography to the resource if you have used or improved upon such resources.
+- It must include third party applications used in your project.
 - Take this as an Open-Ended endeavour with a general structure, but feel free to personalise it, and chime in project-specific paradigms.

 ## Commiting to GitHub